 In a radio interview in 1970, Margaret finally revealed that she was the actual artist behind the famed Keane art.
 When USA Today ran a story in the mid-1980s in which Walter claimed that Margaret was lying, she filed a defamation suit against him.
 During the ensuing 1986 trial, she was asked to produce one of her figures in under an hour, while Walter, who was representing himself, refused to draw, citing a recent shoulder injury as his excuse.
 After quickly completing the drawing for the jurors, Margaret was awarded $4 million in damages.
 She would never see any of the money, however, as Walter had already squandered the fortune they had earned from her paintings.

-In 2014, Margaret Keane’s life was vividly dramatized in the Tim Burton movie Big Eyes, with Academy Award winner Christoph Waltz playing Walter, and Margaret portrayed by actress Amy Adams, who won a Golden Globe for the role in 2015.
-Almost 200 of Keane’s original pieces were reproduced by the film’s production team, and Adams met with Keane to better understand who she is as a person and to study her creative process.
-Keane, for whom watching the film was an emotional experience, has seen a new wave of interest in her work since its release.
+In 2014, Margaret’s life was vividly dramatized in the Tim Burton movie Big Eyes, with Academy Award winner Christoph Waltz playing Walter, and Margaret portrayed by actress Amy Adams, who won a Golden Globe for the role in 2015.
+Almost 200 of Margaret's original pieces were reproduced by the film’s production team, and Adams met with Margaret to better understand who she is as a person and to study her creative process.
+Margaret, for whom watching the film was an emotional experience, has seen a new wave of interest in her work since its release.
 She continues to paint in her home in Napa, California, with her work presented at the Keane Eyes Gallery in San Francisco, which has been in operation since 1992.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!